 - In Metal Slug 3 and 4, the player character can get infected by Zombie Puke Attacks and turned into a zombie themselves.
 As a zombie, they're completely immune to most attacks — not even enemy gunfire, grenades or tank shells will harm them.
 However, getting hit by zombie puke when they're already a zombie, or certain other attacks (like yeti ice breath or the level boss' attacks) will kill them.
 This only applies to zombified player characters, enemy zombies do have a lot of health, but aren't indestructible.

-- Though it's actually due to shenanigans involving a healing factor and nanomachines, Vamp in Metal Gear Solid 2: Sons of Liberty likes to claim this trope and gloat that he can't be killed because "he's already died once" and "Hell had no vacancies".
-However he painfully learns the hard way that he absolutely can die in Metal Gear Solid 4: Guns of the Patriots when he's injected with something that shuts his nanomachines off...
+- Vamp in Metal Gear Solid 2: Sons of Liberty likes to gloat that he can't be killed because "he's already died once" and "Hell had no vacancies".
+However, he isn't actually undead and painfully learns the hard way that he absolutely can die in Metal Gear Solid 4: Guns of the Patriots when he's injected with something that shuts his nanomachines off...

 - Super Mario Bros.

-- In earlier Super Mario games, there're the Dry Bones, skeletal versions of Koopa Troopas mainly found in towers and castles.
-These undead Koopas often collapse when attacked, but they soon revive themselves and become normal once again (however there are some methods to permanently defeat them).
+- In earlier Super Mario games, there are the Dry Bones, skeletal versions of Koopa Troopas mainly found in towers and castles.
+These undead Koopas often collapse when attacked, but they soon revive themselves and become normal once again (however there are some methods to permanently defeat them, with attacking them while invincible from using a Star-type item being the most reliable).
 Dry Bones first appeared in Super Mario Bros.
 3, in which sprites of them are edited Koopa Troopa sprites.

 - Teenage Mutant Ninja Turtles (2012):